Kerrialn/oauth2-example-project/readme.md

-# Example symfony integration of [thephpleague/oauth2-server-bundle](https://github.com/thephpleague/oauth2-server-bundle)
+# Example Symfony integration of [thephpleague/oauth2-server-bundle](https://github.com/thephpleague/oauth2-server-bundle)

 This is an example Symfony 5.4 application set up to work with the oAuth2 Authorization Code grant for reference.